Skip to content

 Where can my dog go?

-Uppark House and Garden is set on top of the South Downs ridge with woodland and meadows to explore as well as nearby Harting Down.
+Uppark House and Garden is set on top of the South Downs ridge with a meadow to explore, as well as nearby Harting Down.
 Dogs are very welcome at Uppark, however please read this article before your visit to ensure everyone enjoys their time here.

-• We welcome dogs in all outside areas at Uppark, however dogs are not allowed in the house, café or second-hand bookshop, unless they are assistance dogs
+• We welcome dogs in all outside areas at Uppark, however dogs are not allowed in the house, unless they are assistance dogs

 • Dogs are allowed on all walks.